 Highlights from the Atomic Design book by Brad Frost

-An article, posted almost 4 years ago filed in atomic design, design, design system, system, css, html, react, components, @bradfrost, organization, collaboration & work.
+An article, posted about 4 years ago filed in atomic design, design, design system, system, css, html, react, components, @bradfrost, organization, collaboration & work.

 Since his talk at Fronteers I was interested in the thinking of Brad Frost, his blog posts, etc., but never actually read his book Atomic design until recently, as it got more and more relevant to an internal discussion at an organization I was working for.
 A few notes: